Deadpool2000/msf-termux/README.md

     ./install.sh

-## If you got any type of error, please reinstall it.
+## If you have any issue regarding this tool, [Report Here](https://github.com/Deadpool2000/msf-termux/issues)